compsocialscience/summer-institute/2025/acdam/pre_arrival.md

 ---
 layout: location_detail
-partner_site: acdam
+partner_site: kenya
 ---

 [//]: # (Update the following info to match your location!)

 # Pre-arrival

 The Summer Institute will bring together people from many fields and backgrounds.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-ACDAM 2025.
+In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-KENYA 2025.

 - Complete the pre-read
 - Complete coding bootcamp (if needed)